rleh/docker-ubuntu-ros-cmake-gcc/README.md

-# docker-duckbrain-prerequisites

-A Docker image to build duckbrain software
+# Docker images to with ROS on Ubuntu